ibm-cloud-docs/hlf-support/howto/console-deploy-k8-firewall.md

 ```
 {: codeblock}

-## Deploy the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console
+## Deploy the Fabric Operations Console
 {: #deploy-k8-fw-console}

-When the operator is running on your namespace, you can apply a custom resource to start the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console on your cluster.
+When the operator is running on your namespace, you can apply a custom resource to start the Fabric Operations Console on your cluster.
 You can then access the console from your browser.
 You can deploy only one console per Kubernetes namespace.

 Save the custom resource definition below as `ibm-hlfsupport-console.yaml` on your local system.
 ```yaml